inkVerb/VIP/301-shell/Lesson-00.md

 ___
 ## Prepare

-### If you did Shell 201, but on a different machine
+### I. If you did Shell 201, but on a different machine
 >
 > ___
 > Optional: You may login as a "sudoer" if needed